 - cover the Georgian parts of Stourport-on-Severn and also set out the actions to preserve and enhance their special architectural and historic interest. - 4.2 Conservation Area No.1 comprises the southern part of town from the River Severn northwards to the south side of York Street.
 This part of the town contains the development around the canal and its basins.
 Conservation Area No.2 comprises the northern part of the Georgian town beyond the canal basins. - 4.3 The two documents analyse the history, character and appearance of the areas and identify threats and opportunities to their historical significance.
 They also propose a number of actions which could prevent further erosion of that significance and reverse harmful changes that have already occurred.
-Amongst the recommendations contained in the two reports are proposals to slightly amend the Conservation Area boundaries, with the removal of the small site on the east of Severn Road which formally contained the Bond Worth office building which has recently been demolished as part of the new housing development on the former Carpets of Worth site.
+Amongst the recommendations contained in the two reports are proposals to slightly amend the Conservation Area boundaries, with the removal of the small site on the east of Severn Road which previously contained the Bond Worth office building which has recently been demolished as part of the new housing development on the former Carpets of Worth site.
 Another suggestion, which will be consulted on, is to move the northern part of New Street from No.1 to No.2 which would seem more logical. - 4.4 It is proposed that a four-week consultation be held between 10th April and 8th May 2024.
-The following measures will be taken to publicise the consultation: - Displaying information on the District Council's website - Press release - Targeted consultation with Stourport Town Council and Stourport Civic Society - Providing electronic or hard copies of the consultation document in the WFDC offices and at Stourport Library. - 4.5 All responses received will be reported to this committee in due course alongside the final version of both character appraisals.
-It is anticipated that the documents will be adopted in June 2024.
+The following measures will be taken to publicise the consultation: - Displaying information on the District Council's website - Press release - Targeted consultation with Stourport Town Council and Stourport Civic Society and the Canal and River Trust - Providing electronic or hard copies of the consultation document in the WFDC offices and at Stourport Library. - 4.5 All responses received will be reported to this committee in due course alongside the final version of both character appraisals.
+It is anticipated that the documents will be adopted in July 2024.

-- 5.1 The costs of adopting the CACA relate to staff time.
-These will be met by existing budgets. - 5.2 The costs of producing the two documents have been met from existing planning budgets for the consultants work (£12,870).
-Going forward it is hoped that these documents will be produced inhouse.
+- 5.1 The costs of adopting the CACAs relate to staff time.
+These will be met by existing budgets. - 5.2 The costs of producing the two documents have been met from existing planning budgets.